Galser/tfev5-cluster-module-aws-demo/README.md

 ![TFE Started Dashboard screenshot](screenshots/tfe_started.png)

-From this, you can press the link "Open" below the button [Stop Now] in the leftmost section, and start creating your first user and working with Terraform Enterprise :
+From here, you can press the link "Open" below the button [Stop Now] in the leftmost section, and start creating your first user and working with Terraform Enterprise :

 ![TFE first user screenshot](screenshots/first_user.png)